-The University of Massachusetts School of Law - Dartmouth Public Interest Summer Stipend Program has awarded stipends of approximately $3,000 each to selected UMass Law students who will work in full-time internships for non-profit or government organizations at which they will be employed for at least ten weeks during the summer of 2013.
+The Public Interest Summer Stipend Program awards stipends of approximately $3,000 each to selected UMass Law students who will work in full-time legal internships for non-profit or government organizations at which they will be employed for at least eight weeks during the summer.

-The law school highly values public service and believes that internships are one of the best ways for students to explore public interest law as a possible career path.
-The stipends will help to defray the students’ costs, bring in matching funds, and honor students who have a strong commitment to public interest law.
+Internships are one of the best ways for students to explore public interest law as a possible career path.
+The stipends help to defray students’ costs, bring in matching funds, and recognize students who have a strong commitment to public interest law.

-The 2013 Summer Stipend Guidelines and Application include information regarding:
+See the Summer Stipend Guidelines & Application for information regarding:

 - employer eligibility

 To be considered for a stipend, the student must submit a completed application form, résumé, and personal statement by email to Leslie Becker Wilson.
 Incomplete or late applications will not be considered.